w3f/Grants-Program/applications/Syncra.md

 ![](https://i.imgur.com/Pe1Z26r.png)

 Transparency is inherent in blockchain technology, but many situations require privacy, especially in DAOs when it comes to tough decisions.
-Also in times when connecting particular wallet address to a person or entity can by relatively easy, or even required (KYC, ID verification, Identity providers).
+Also in times when connecting particular wallet address to a person or entity can be relatively easy, or even required (KYC, ID verification, Identity providers).
 With Syncra, we want to provide a solution for confidential voting where votes are hidden by default, but everything happens on-chain.
 Leveraging a modular approach, we want to enhance privacy, provide an easy way for treasury management, and offer on-chain automation, ultimately providing this service for the entire Substrate ecosystem.

 Having Syncra in the PolkaDOT ecosystem is a necessary piece of the puzzle.
 Just as Tally, Aragon, and Snapshot exist on EVM, Syncra exists on Substrate.